BICENTENNIAL TRIBUTE

 Round of applause

-B: My crew - Clare, Dorset, Delawarre - thanks for being there and holding the matches - lastly, it’s up to us youth – Scions of the Nation – to ensure Ida is never lost to Fame!
+B: My crew - Clare, Dorset, Delawarr - thanks for being there and not setting Pomposus aflame - lastly, it’s up to us youth - Scions of the Nation - to ensure Ida is never lost to Fame!

 Applause and cheers - D hands out cream buns and ale